BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

 Many so-called experts maintain that one should look for speakers with higher wattage because they think that speakers with higher wattage are louder.
 However, this advice may not be entirely right.
 In fact, it is wrong.
 For example, if you would buy two different brands of speakers with the same wattage, you may assume that their volume outputs (SPL) would be the same.
 But more often, this is not the case.
 So, you would ask why do two different brands of speakers with the same wattage have different SPL?

 Let me give you another example.
 Suppose you have two amps: one with 10W rating and another one with a 20W rating.
 So, in this case, it seems that there is a doubling of wattage or power.
-You might assume that the 20W speaker will have twice loudness as the 10W.
+You might assume that the 20W speaker system will have twice loudness as the 10W.
 But this is not the case because such doubling of power only translates to a 3dB SPL increase.

 Understanding Speaker Sensitivity Ratings and Efficiency